Territory optimization - Sell more & spend less

 Increase revenue by 7%

-According to the Harvard Business Review, properly aligned sales territories can increase revenue by up to 7%, without any other changes.
+According to the Harvard Business Review, optimally aligned sales territories increase revenue by up to 7% without any other changes.

 Lower costs and cut travel time